The tender process

 - Framework agreement – an agreement that has already been tendered by another public body or purchasing consortia that the University can use by either calling off for its requirements, or running a further competition.

-- Further competition (also known as a mini-competition) – this is a process where a closed group of suppliers who have already been appointed to an existing framework agreement are asked to tender.
+- Further competition – this is a process where a closed group of suppliers who have already been appointed to an existing framework agreement are asked to tender.

 - Restricted Procedure – a two stage process involving a Selection Questionnaire (SQ) and an Invitation to Tender (ITT).

-- Selection Questionnaire (SQ) – formerly known as a Pre-Qualification Questionnaire, this is used to shortlist suppliers who will then be invited to tender.
-The questions are used to asses if the supplier is suitable to deliver the contract and typically involve questions regarding financial standing, certification (health and safety, insurance, quality standards etc.) and experience/track record.
+- Selection Questionnaire (SQ) – this is used to shortlist suppliers who will then be invited to tender.
+The questions are used to asses if the supplier is suitable to deliver the contract and typically involves questions regarding financial standing, certification (health and safety, insurance, quality standards etc.) and experience/track record.

 - Invitation to Tender (ITT) – a tender document usually comprising of a Pricing Schedule, Terms and Conditions, Specification and Method Statement Questionnaire.